-The Portugal FinLab's purpose of providing a communication channel between the regulators allows start-ups and new players to navigate the complexity of the legal framework.
+Portugal FinLab's purpose is to provide a communication channel between the regulators that allows start-ups and new players to navigate the complexity of the legal framework.
 However, it is not a sandbox facilitator.
 The only sandbox regime applicable is the DLT Pilot Regime, but it is not domestic in nature.